 Coronavirus might disrupt your business any number of ways, but be prepared for the following disruption scenarios:

 Is your organisation prepared itself for these situations?
 Let’s look at some guidelines for pandemic preparedness.

 There are five key things you need to consider as you prepare for a pandemic:

-For example, I recently worked with the chief medical officer of a news organization on how it could keep the news on the air in case of an infectious disease outbreak.
+For example, I recently worked with the chief medical officer of a news organisation on how it could keep the news on the air in case of an infectious disease outbreak.
 Part of the plan was reprogramming the elevators so that news anchors and engineers would have a private elevator that would limit their exposure to others within the office building who might be carrying a virus.

 What will you do to continue meeting customer demand?
 How will you handle surges in IT help desk call-ins from remote workers?
-Have you trained employees on remote working or set policies temporarily authorizing overtime or accelerated schedules?
+Have you trained employees on remote working or set policies temporarily authorising overtime or accelerated schedules?
 Now is the time to make sure these policies are in place and understood.

 One pharmaceutical company we’ve worked with has plans to accelerate production on all medicines and vaccines when there’s reasonable concern that a virus may reach pandemic levels.
 This ensures supplies can meet demand even if one of their manufacturing plants needs to shut down.

 Ultimately, a pandemic plan addresses workforce, workplace, vendors, and customers.
 Crafting or updating one will make your employees feel more comfortable, and ensures you’re better equipped to handle customer needs despite an outbreak that impacts your business.

 If you’re interested in assessing your pandemic preparedness, I can help you determine what gaps you have in your plan and what specific actions your organisation should take to limit risk.
 Contact us below for more information and to receive a complementary preparedness bag.